Children and young people have healthy teeth

 Overtandlæge concerned about the metals used for dental crowns

-"We are concerned that the crowns, besides being cheaply made, can also harm people.
-If we find out that they do, we will contact the dentists who have purchased crowns and gave them to patients, "says Christian Howard-Jessen.
+“We are concerned that the crowns, in addition to be cheaply made, also can harm people.
+If we find out that they are doing it, we take contact to the dentists who have purchased crowns and gave them to the patients”, says Christian Howard-Jessen.

-Also overtandlæge Ulla Pallesen from the University expresses concern over who ever else is put in the tooth crowns.
+Also overtandlæge Ulla Pallesen at University of Copenhagen expresses concern over what else is put in the tandkronerne.

-"So would I be concerned about whether they live up to other agreements on the uncomfortable metal could also be in it," says Ulla Pallesen to 21 Sunday.
+“Then I would be concerned about whether they live up to the other contracts on the nasty metals that could also be therein”, says Ulla Pallesen to 21 Sunday.

-Oversea Labs, also known as PTL, can most likely expect a police report from the Medicines Agency.
-Is cheated by the amount of gold in your teeth, there's been fraud, and it will certainly end up with a police report.
+Oversea Labs, also known as PTL, may with great probability expect a police report from the Danish medicines agency.
+Is that cheated with the amount of gold in the teeth, then there is the talk of scams, and it will undeniably end up with a police report.

-"Now we shall hear what the company says in the interview, but my assessment is that the grant was so extensive that we will take the matter further," says Christian Howard-Jessen, Communications Medicines Agency.
+“Now we shall hear what the company says in the interview, but my assessment is that the grant was so comprehensive, that we will proceed with the case”, says Christian Howard-Jessen, head of communications in the Danish medicines agency.

-According Oversea Labs had crowns contain 75 percent gold, but 21 Sunday has thus revealed that the gold rate can be as low as 27 percent.
+According to the Oversea Labs having the crowns contain 75 percent gold, but 21 on Sunday, has revealed that gold percentage may be as low as 27 percent.
 None of the 5 tested dental crowns lived up to the stated 75 percent.

-"There were 27 to 54 percent of gold in his teeth, so it must be said is a significant deviation from the specification," says head of department at Force Technology, Ole Bundgaard.
+“That was from 27 to 54 percent gold in the teeth, so it must say, is a significant deviation from the specification,” says head of department at Force Technology, Ole Bundgaard.

 Oversea Labs

-Company Oversea Labs is a giant in the Danish market for dental crowns and supplies approx. 5,000 dental crowns for dentists in Denmark, in addition to that there is also a net exporter of tooth replacements from the company to Greenland, the Faroe Islands and other countries.
+The company Oversea Labs is a giant on the Danish market for dental crowns, and supplies annually approx. The 5,000 crowns to dentists in Denmark, in addition to that there is also an export market on the tanderstatningerne from the company for both Greenland, the Faroe islands and other countries.

 http://www.dr.dk/DR1/soendag/Udsendelser/2010/0830104333.htm